gorenje/millieons.org/v/thelength.md

 where picometre are 1×10<sup>−12</sup> metres.

+## The calculation

-Since these atoms are stringed in a perfect row without overlap, we use the diameter of the atom instead of radius:
+We use the diameter of the atom instead of radius since these atoms are strung in a perfect single atomic line without overlap:

 (2 x 25) x 10<sup>-12</sup> x 7 x 10<sup>27</sup> x 0.62 -- hydrogen
 (2 x 60) x 10<sup>-12</sup> x 7 x 10<sup>27</sup> x 0.24 -- plus oxygen